Chick Harbert: Professional career

 In 1949, Harbert played on the Ryder Cup team, winning his singles match against Sam King, 4 and 3, at Ganton Golf Club in Scarborough, England.
 He was playing-captain of the U.S. team in 1955, with a singles victory against Syd Scott (3 and 2) to his credit.

 In 1955, he represented the United States at the Canada Cup team competition at Columbia Country Club outside Washington, D.C.
 He teamed with Ed Furgol, with the duo outdueling Australia's team of Peter Thomson and Kel Nagle by nine strokes.
 He finished fourth in the individual competition, two strokes out of the Furgol, Thomson and Flory Van Donck playoff that Furgol won.

 After turning 50, he made two official Senior PGA Tour appearances.
 He tied for 43rd at the 1981 Michelob Senior Classic and then tied for 40th in the same tournament the following year.
 In addition, he played in nine Liberty Mutual Legends of Golf team events, with his top showing a fifth-place performance in the inaugural event in 1978, when he teamed with Bob Toski.

-Harbert was born in Dayton, Ohio, and served in the U.S. Army Air Forces during World War II.
+Personal life

 He died of a cerebral hemorrhage at age 77 at his home in Ocala, Florida.